 That said, US consumers will need to be fully convinced that their privacy and health information would only be used anonymously to help prevent the spread of the virus.
 And that requires immense trust in the companies that can make it happen.

-If you would like to learn how we can help you build brand trust by identifying the factors that drive or detract from it, send us a note.
+We’d love to help you build brand trust by identifying the factors that drive or detract from it.